kboedges/cybersec-timer/README.md

 # Cyber Security Timer

 ### Component List
+* App.js - Allows the switch between Begin and Active
+  * State (Data): **timerStarted** (bool) - This will tell us if the user has clicked on 'Start' from the Begin page already.
+If not, that will tell App.js to display Begin.js.
+If so, that will tell App.js to display Active.js.
+  * Active:

 * Begin.js - Start screen, linked to Initial State in Sketch
   * State:
   * Actions: